alainbryden/bitburner-scripts/README.md

 # Disclaimer

 This is my own repository of scripts for playing Bitburner.
-I often go to some lengths to make them generic and customizable, but am by no means providing these scripts as a "service" to the bitburner community.
+I often go to some lengths to make them generic and customizable, but am by no means providing these scripts as a "service" to the Bitburner community.
 It's meant as an easy way for me to share code with friends, and track changes and bugs in my scripts.

 - If you wish to use my scripts or copy from them, feel free!